Whiteside County Emergency Management warns of potential flooding due to ice jams

 The post goes on to say, ..."the situation could quickly change, and if you have an interest along the Rock River you should remain aware given the forecast of very cold temps towards the end of the week into the weekend."

-There's also an ice jam along the Rock River upstream of Como.
 The National Weather Service is reminding people, "turn around, don't drown" saying river level fluctuations are possible.